Let him know that you know best,

 Without granting innocence.

-There was many things Rachel Berry was - organized was just one of them.
-Specifically, she made lists, and lots of them.
-To do lists, and to don't lists.
+Rachel Berry was many things; organized was just one of them.
+Specifically, she made lists and lots of them.
+To do lists and to don't lists.
 Bucket lists and shopping lists.
-Accomplishments lists and lists of failures.
-So as Rachel rang the doorbell to Noah Puckerman's house armed only with a plate of "Are You Okay?" cookies and a smile, she was thinking about how she should add this to the the list of "Things I Never Should Have Done'" the instant she got home.
-Of course, if Noah had a list similar to her's, he would be making quite a few additions to his for today as well.
+Lists of accomplishments and of failures.
+So as Rachel rang the doorbell to Noah Puckerman's house armed only with a plate of "Are You Okay?" cookies and a smile, she was thinking about how she should add this to the list of "Things I Never Should Have Done'" the instant she got home.
+Of course, if Noah was smart enough to be as fabulously organized as she, he would have been too busy furiously adding to his own version of that list to answer the door.

-"Mom!" a muffled voice fame from the room.
+"Mom!" a muffled voice came from the room.
 "I told you, I don't want to talk about it!"

 "I, hello, Puck.
 I just thought that perhaps I should come and check on you and offer you some...
 Would you like some cookies?"

-She winced when Puck tried to raise his eyebrow, but couldn't.
+She winced sympathetically when Puck tried to raise his eyebrow, but couldn't.
 "Cookies, Berry?
 Honestly?"

 "They're snickerdoodles!"
 Rachel added hopefully.

 Grudgingly, Puck took the "U" cookie, and stepped out of the doorway.
-"Come in?" he asked through a mouthful of cookie.
+"Uh, come in?
+I guess?" he asked through a mouthful of cookie.

 "...don't need your support.
 The last thing I need is your help or support."
 He crossed his arms over his chest, and frowned down at the comparatively miniaturized form of Rachel.